flukadocker/F4D/README.md

 Install Docker Toolbox: https://docs.docker.com/toolbox/overview/

-Windows 10 Home does not enable hyper-V, which is required for Docker Community Edition.
+Windows 10 Home does not enable Hyper-V, which is required for Docker Community Edition.
 Docker Toolbox provides a workaround.
 This is not optimal for performance, but it allows to run FLUKA also on Windows 10 Home.

 ## Post installation steps for both Windows 10 versions